 There are three options for getting around Milos.
 Rental Car, Moped, or 4×4.

 A moped is the cheapest option, but in Greece, you need a motorcycle license in order to rent one.
 Many rental agencies in Greece will let you slide and rent a moped without this, but we couldn’t find anyone in Milos to rent us a moped on just a standard license.

 A 4×4 is the most fun option to get around Milos in.
 However, at around €40 a day, it’s an expensive one.
 Also, during the high season, you’ll need an advance reservation to rent one of these bad boys.
 I prefer not to rent mopeds or 4x4s as I appreciate my shade and AC while getting around Milos, and they move much slower than a vehicle.
 However, they are more fun than driving a regular car around Milos.

-The last option is a rental car.
+The last option, and best option, is a rental car.
 To rent a car in Greece you need a standard International driver’s license (A valid US license works).
 If your license is not in English or Greek, have a translation just in case.
 You also should be prepared to hand over your passport.
 Also, depending on where you are trying to rent an International Drivers Permit may be mandatory.
-We couldn’t find a rental agency that would rent us a car without an IDP, however it’s all subjective to the agency.
+We couldn’t find a rental agency on Milos that would rent us a car without an IDP, however it’s all subjective to the agency.